-When we first started homeschooling, I was stuck in my “classroom teacher” mindset.
+When we first started homeschooling, I was still stuck in teacher-mode.
 People would ask, “So, how long does a typical homeschool day last?”
 And I’d be ready with my standard teacher-training answer, because I thought that’s what a day of education was.

 How anyone could be that relaxed about something so important was beyond me.

 It’s in the freedom to use the bathroom whenever you want, spend three hours on the sofa reading picture books, and in creating an indoor picnic lunch under the dining room table.

 How Long Does a Homeschool Day Last?

 So, how long does a homeschool day last?
-Well, it varies.

 Overall School Day: 6-8 hours